MasterZovsj/epic-rpg/README.md

 New design includes a map that contains several rooms, each with its own monster/treasure posibilies.
 Player is free to move between the rooms.
 The enemies should be defined and stay on the map until killed.
 They should persist to kill the player.
-Player now has an inventory and can use items in the inventory during combat situations.
+Player now has an inventory and can use items in the inventory during combat situations